A return to the wonderfully atmospheric Capitol Theatre.

 For most parts of the world, I think there is proof that we are improving.
 Albeit, very slowly and often unnoticeably.
 2016 is considered a terrible year by many people.
 But according to reports like this, the world actually made significant improvements in several important areas in 2016.
 Awful as the Earth might still feel to be, isn’t this reason enough to anticipate the future, and to strive for an even better one?

-For these reasons, I think 2017 and years to come are times to look forward to.
+The short of it, I think 2017 and years to come are times to look forward to.
 There would be a lot of work necessary to sustain improvements.
 But it is work worthwhile.
 Definitely.

 Here’s to a great 2017 for every man and every country.
 Here’s to a better tomorrow for everybody too.
 One built on learning from the past, remembering the past, but not longing for its return.
+Not too much, anyway.